JRR3/toomanycells/README.md

 **A Python package for spectral clustering** based on the powerful suite of tools named [too-many-cells](https://github.com/GregorySchwartz/too-many-cells).
+Note, **this is not a wrapper**.
 In essence, you can use toomanycells to partition a data set in the form of a matrix of integers or floating point numbers into clusters, where members of a cluster are similar to each other under a given similarity function.
 The rows represent observations and the columns are the features.
 However, sometimes just knowing the clusters is not sufficient.
-Often, we are insterested on the relationships between the clusters, and this tool can help you visualize the clusters as leaf nodes of a tree, where the branches illustrate the trajectories that have to be followed
+Often, we are interested on the relationships between the clusters, and this tool can help you visualize the clusters as leaf nodes of a tree, where the branches illustrate the trajectories that have to be followed